aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Account address refers to a specific destination on the Aptos network.
 Address dictates the destination and source of a specific amount of assets exchanged by two parties on the blockchain.
 - An Aptos address is a 64-character hex string, and sometimes it can be shortened by stripping leading 0s and adding a 0x.
 This makes a hex-encoded 32 byte Aptos account address.

-### ANS

-- Aptos Name Service (ANS) is a decentralized naming address service for the Aptos blockchain.
-An Aptos name is a human-readable .apt domain name that is used in place of a public key, for example *love.apt*.
-- This service also allows users to register subdomain names in addition to the registered domain.
-The ANS platform is built by the Aptos labs.
-Find out more at: [Aptosnames.com](https://www.aptosnames.com/)

 ### API

 - Application Programming Interface (API) is a set of protocols and tools that allow users to interact with Aptos blockchain nodes and client networks by means of external applications.
+Aptos offers a REST API.
+See the [Aptos API reference](https://aptos.dev/nodes/aptos-api-spec#/) documentation and [Use the Aptos API](../guides/aptos-apis.md) for more details.

 ### APT

-Aptos token (APT) is the Aptos blockchain native token used for paying network and transaction fees on the network.
+Aptos token (APT) is the Aptos blockchain native token used for paying network and transaction fees.

 ### Aptos

 Aptos is a Layer 1 blockchain for everyone.
-It uses the Move programming language.
-Its mainnet was launched on the 12th of October 2022 to redefine of the Web3 user experience.
-Aptos blockchain is dedicated to creating better user experiences through increased speed, security, scalability, reliability and usability with low transaction costs.
+It uses the Move programming language and launched its mainnet on 2022-10-17 to redefine the web3 user experience.
+The Aptos blockchain is dedicated to creating better user experiences through increased speed, security, scalability, reliability and usability with low transaction costs.
 The word “Aptos" means "The People" in the Ohlone language.
+See the [Aptos White Paper](../aptos-white-paper/index.md) for more details.

 ### AptosBFT